ChristopherHardiman/PrintLayout/project_plan.md

         - Draws selection indicators (bounding box with corner handles) for selected image
         - Draws grid overlay (optional, toggleable for alignment aid)
         - Uses proper color scheme (white page, light gray margins, handle indicators in accent color)
+        - **DPI Warning Indicator:** Draw red/orange border on images that will print below 150 DPI at current size
+        - **Alignment Guides:** Draw snap lines when dragging near other images, page center, or margins
     *   Implement proper coordinate transformation from mm to pixels based on zoom level
     *   Add zoom support (Ctrl+Scroll) to scale canvas view (10%-500% range)
+    *   **Smart Snapping System:**
+        - Snap to grid (configurable: 1mm, 5mm, 10mm)
+        - Snap to other image edges and centers
+        - Snap to page center lines (horizontal and vertical)
+        - Snap to margin boundaries
+        - Hold Alt to temporarily disable snapping

 5.  **Handle Mouse Input on the Canvas:**
     *   Implement `on_event()` method to capture: